gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 There will be a tie-breaker quiz for positions 6, 15, and 24.
 Ties for positions 7 through 14 will be broken in accordance with the following priorities:

-- Head-to-head competition in previous quizzes.
+- Head-to-head competition in previous quizzes
-- Total points scored in preliminaries.
+- Total points scored in preliminaries
-- Least number of errors.
+- Least number of errors

 Points earned in these quizzes should be added to the points earned in the opening round by each team.
 The highest three teams, based on the point system above, are then placed in the above bracket.
 The next six teams are placed in the lower bracket.